 FAX, like most other public transit systems, has limited resources and must weigh proposed service changes carefully based on demand and available resources.
-The Transit Rates and Services Committee is the primary vehicle for reviewing service changes.
-The Transit Rates and Services Committee. is comprised of seven individuals representing each of the Council districts and one person representing the Mayor's office.
+The City Council, FAX's governing board established a Transporation Subcommittee to replace the Transit Rates and Services Committee.
+The new committee is comprised of 3 Council Members.
+The Transportation Sub-Committee is the primary vehicle for reviewing service changes.
 This committee is responsible for evaluating current fixed-route service, recommending service changes, and assessing Title VI compliance, as well as other related activities.

-Committee meetings are held with varying frequency throughout the year, but on average monthly.
+Committee meetings are held with varying frequency throughout the year, but on average quarterly.
 The Committee considers proposed changes as needed, based on data collection findings.
 Ridership data, schedule adherence, and running time statistics collected throughout the year are the primary basis from which recommendations are developed.
 Comments and requests from the public are also reviewed at these meetings.
 A list of proposed service changes is developed for consideration by the Director of Transportation.
 If the recommended changes are significant, they are also considered by the City Council in a public hearing forum, as required by the Federal Transit Administration.
 In accordance with FTA regulation, FAX attempts to notify all concerned citizen organizations that may be affected by proposed service changes of their opportunity to comment on the proposals.
 Notice is placed in area newspapers, in both English and Spanish, at key bus stops, transfer locations, and on board buses.

 The internal review process for capital program decisions is carried out in the monthly executive staff meetings.
-The members of the executive staff include the division managers of each of the six divisions, the Director of Transportation and the Assistant Director of Transportation.
+The members of the executive staff include the division managers of each of the six divisions, the Director of Transportation and the two Assistant Directors of Transportation.
 The Fresno City Council has ultimate responsibility in approving these decisions.